uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/omatcopy_batch.rst

    b_array
       Array of size ``total_batch_count`` of pointers used to store B matrices.
-      If matrices are stored using column major layout, the array allocated for each B matrix of the group ``i`` must be of size at least:
+      The array allocated for each B matrix of the group ``i`` must be of size at least:

       .. list-table::
          :header-rows: 1